 - Jeni’s Splendid Ice Creams.
 Jeni’s has some of the best ice cream ever.
 There are a few locations, but the one in East Nashville is the original.
 If the name looks familiar, it’s because Jeni’s now sells ice cream in grocery stores across the country, but got their start in Nashville!

 Best Bars to Visit in Nashville

 Nashville is known for its nightlife.
-Other than the draw of country music fans, the nightlife in Nashville is what has made it one of the best spots in the USA for birthdays, bachelor and bachelorette parties, and weekend getaways.
+Other than the draw of country music fans, the nightlife in Nashville is what has made it one of the best places in the USA for birthdays, bachelor and bachelorette parties, and weekend getaways.

 The best areas to go out in Nashville are Broadway, Demonbreun, Downtown, and 12th South.
 There are plenty of incredible spots to soak up the bar scene in Nashville, but some stand out as favorites.
 You’re going to find that a lot of famous bars in Nashville have something to do with some of country’s biggest stars.
-Here’s a list for some of Nashville’s best bars, lounges, and other nightlife spots.
+Here’s a list of some of Nashville’s best bars, lounges, and other nightlife spots.

 - Tootsie’s Orchid Lounge.
 Tootsie’s is arguably one of the most notorious Nashville nightlife spots.
 It’s so famous, they even have a location in the Nashville airport!

 - Dierks Bentley’s Whiskey Row.
 Whiskey Row is an epic restaurant and bar on Broadway.
 It’s backed by famous country singer Dierks Bentley and is always a great time.

 - Ole Red.
 Ole Red is a restaurant and bar on Broadway named after Blake Shelton’s song Ol’ Red.
 One of its draws is the great rooftop bar with spectacular views.